Rachit-Shaha/RachitShaha.github.io/README.md

   - Achieved 2nd Rank in the University

 ## Projects
+**MCQ Generator Application**
+- "Developed a Generative AI application using Langchain Framework and Pinecone Database to generate Multiple-Choice Questions (MCQs) from text or PDF files.
+- The application allows users to set the difficulty level (simple, moderate, or difficult) and request a specific number of MCQs (e.g., 5, 10, or 20).
+- Implemented a unique architecture with two Langchain chains: one for generating MCQs and another for reviewing the solutions.
+- Utilized the GPT-3.5 model for prompt handling and built an end-to-end application with a front end developed using Streamlit.
+- Tech Stack: Python, Langchain.
+OpenAI API, Streamlit

 **Token Manager**
 - Implemented a client-server application in Go for token management, utilizing gRPC and Google Protocol Buffer frameworks for efficient communication.
 - Developed a replication mechanism, extending each token as a (1, N) register with atomic semantics to ensure consistency and reliability.